Pretty Good Year

-That seems like a bit of an excuse to do a roundup of what's been happening here at axial3D for the last while.
+That seems like a bit of an excuse to do a roundup of what's been happening here at Axial3D in 2018.

 We are particularly excited about this session for a few reasons.
 Firstly, Joining us on the panel will be Dr. Tim Brown from Belfast City Hospital who will be telling the audience first hand about how he has been using the axial3D service to provide 3D printed models to aid in surgical planning

 Dr. Brown and the team from Axial3D will be talking about how a world first, life-saving operation was made possible through axial3D's solution (you can read more about this here).
 We have another reason to be excited about SXSW… but for now, that is a secret that you’ll have to wait to hear.